FIRST CHURCH FOOD PANTRY

 In October, 2018 First Presbyterian sponsored its first mission trip to Cuba through the Cuba Partners Network (“CPN”) of Presbyterian World Missions.
 Eleven people lived at the Presbyterian Church in San Nicolás, Cuba, a small town located east of La Habana.
 The group also had the opportunity to visit the seminary in Matanzas and to visit the city of La Habana.
 The primary focus of this trip was relationship building with the faithful Christians of that church whose faith has remained strong despite former years of adversity for the Christian church in Cuba.
 We ate with, worshipped with and recreated with the members of that congregation, including the youth.
 We conducted three days of Vacation Bible School and spent countless hours in one-on-one conversations with many members.

 The Presbyterian Church (USA) has been involved in the life of the Cuban Presbyterian churches since the early 1900s.
-Under the auspices of CPN, our church is now in the discernment process with the church in San Nicolás to determine whether the two churches should become covenant partners to deepen the spiritual life of both congregations.
-If this should come to pass with approval by FPC’s Session, then our church will send another mission group to San Nicolás in the fall of 2019 in furtherance of that relationship.
+We are a covenant partner with the church in San Nicolás.
+Our church will send another mission group to San Nicolás in the fall of 2019 in furtherance of that relationship.
 We also hope to host Pastora Maricela González Rubio, pastor at San Nicolás, in Virginia Beach in June 2019 ahead of the annual meeting of the CPN.

 It is important to understand that any formal relationship will be between Christian people in Cuba and in the United States.
 Relations between our respective governments remain strained as they have been for many years.